-MNST 5101 Academic Writing
+MNST 6105 Academic Writing

-This course covers a variety of topics such as learning styles, study habits and skills, time management, and so on.
-This course is offered for one credit.
-In most cases registration is voluntary.
-However, some students may be required to take this course as a condition of acceptance, academic testing or academic probation.
+This one-credit course covers a variety of topics such as learning styles, study habits and skills, time management, and so on.
+It is highly recommended to students new to graduate level study, those who have been out of school for an extended period of time, or to to those who wish to further their writing skills.
+Occasionally, it may be required as a condition of acceptance or in cases of academic probation.